Strawberry White Merlot

 If this sounds complicated or like a lot of work, it really isn't.
 It is, however, absolutely necessary and should never be dismissed.
 Happy brewing!

-Vintners Reserve Kit Ready in 4 weeks Deep ruby, with black currant and cedar on the nose.
-Sweetness: Body: Oak:
+Vintners Reserve Kit Ready in 4 weeks A bold, medium-bodied red wine with rich black fruit and hints of spice.

 Vintners Reserve Kit Ready in 4 weeks Light straw coloured, this white wine shows smooth, ripe stone fruit on the palate.A refreshing wine by itself, it complements roast chicken and fish.
 Sweetness: Body: Oak: